How to Skim Fat From Soups, Stews, and Broths Easily!

 Use an egg to get rid of fat from soup

 Crack open an egg and pour the egg white into the simmering soup, stew, or sauce.
 Leave for a few minutes and watch as the egg absorbs the fat as it cooks!
 Once cooked, scoop out the solidified egg white with a slotted spoon and discard it.

-Float two or three ice cubes on the surface and watch in amazement as the fat literally clings to the sides of the cubes!
+Float two or three ice cubes on the surface of a warm (not boiling) soup and watch in amazement as the fat literally clings to the sides of the cubes!
 As fun as it is to watch, don´t forget to take out the cubes before they melt!

-Got any lettuce waiting to be used up in the fridge?
-I do!, in fact, the other day I thought I bought one in my weekly shop but somehow ended up with four!
-To catch fat with lettuce simply float a large leaf on the surface of your soup, stew or sauce and watch as the fat is drawn in.
-Repeat the process with fresh leaves as necessary
+To catch fat with lettuce simply float a large leaf on the surface of your soup, stew, or broth and watch as the fat is drawn in.
+Repeat the process with fresh leaves as necessary.

 One of the easiest ways to remove fat from bone broth is to stick the cooled-down broth in the fridge.
 Leave the broth in the fridge for at least 6 hours.
 The fat will solidify and you can easily scoop it off the top!